 Measure where you want your grommets and make with chalk.
 I used my KAM grommet press to install my grommets, but you can buy a grommet kit and install them that way.
 You will need a hammer to do it this way.

 Lastly attach your wooden handles.
 Be sure to purchase handles with the holes drilled front to back (like the ones pictured here) instead of right to left.
-You don’t have to use the wooden handles like I did.
-You can any type of strap you like.
-I like the way the wooden handles look, and I have made a few other bags with theses same handles.
+You do not have to use the wooden handles like I did.
+You can use any type of strap you like.
+I personally like the wooden handle look because it gives off retro picnic basket energy and I have made a few other bags with these same handles.
 You can see them here and here.
-You can also shop similar bags from Mark & Graham and Parker Thatch
+If DIY is not your vibe you can also shop similar bags from Mark and Graham or Parker Thatch.